jrippert-hub/W207_Final_Project/README.md

 Hello!
 We have tackled the AMEX Credit Default Predicition Dataset from Kaggle.
 We have approached the problem by contructing different models:

 1) Random Forest - see 'amex_random_forest.ipynb'
-2) Neural Network - see ''
+2) Neural Network - see 'amex_transformer.ipynb'
 3) Clustering - see ''